joshix/caddybox/run-aci.md

 # Running this Caddtainer with rkt

-In lieu of documentation...

-See also `joshix/jxnu/jxnu-aci.service` systemd unit that runs my site container.
+See also [`joshix/jxnu/jxnu-aci.service` systemd unit][jxnu-aci-unit] that runs my site container.

 ## Caddybox ACI from Quay.io registry

 With the converted Docker image pulled from Quay, we don't have named ports to map, so we used to 'net=host'.
-However, [rkt gives a conventional name to Docker EXPOSEd ports][1].
+However, [rkt gives a conventional name to Docker EXPOSEd ports][rkt-run-doc].

 Similarly, the container's mount points aren't labeled, so we provide both the `volume` the host is serving and the `mount` target for it inside the container.
 Caddy does know its working directory from the Dockerfile, so we don't mount a `/Caddyfile` -- dropping it in the volume that gets mounted at `/var/www/html` inside the container is sufficient.

 ```sh
 sudo rkt run --net=host \